dtmnash/EMIT-8250/swa/slides/lecture-AC/include/assurance-case.md

 ### Avoid claims about the supporting method/techniques
 - .red[Bad claim:] The system uses AES encryption
 - Why?
-Because it is not interesting
+Because it is not interesting; Means to an end

 --